-The hospital mortality of COVID-19 patients with Parkinson’s disease was higher than that of COVID-19 patients without PD, particularly high for those between the ages of 75 and 79, In a nationwide cross-sectional study conducted by the neurologists in Bochum, Germany.
+The hospital mortality of COVID-19 patients with Parkinson’s disease was higher than that of COVID-19 patients without PD, and is particularly high for those between the ages of 75 and 79, according to a nationwide cross-sectional study conducted by neurologists in Bochum, Germany.

 Parkinson’s patients who died with COVID-19 were more likely to have chronic kidney disease and also were more likely in a later stage of PD compared with survivors.